|

 Mark's Episcopal Church, and remotely, over Zoom.

-NCMC Membership Dues
+NCMC Membership Dues for 2026 are

-If you haven't already...
-Please make your $75
+Please make your $75 check payable

-check payable to NCMC and deliver it
+to NCMC and deliver it to the Membership

 OUR